bk/wmk-docs/content/organization.md

   detail in {{< linkto("Site, page and nav variables") >}}.
 Also take note of the `fingerprint` template filter, described in {{< linkto("Template filters") >}}.

 - `static`: Static files.
-Everything in here will be rsynced directoy over to `htdocs`.
+Everything in here will be rsynced directly over to `htdocs`.